bdhom/Obsidian/SCG/TGL/Ball Origin Spotter (BOS).md

 * Learned about synchronization in multi-threaded C++ applications (knew some already for C and C#)
 * Sped up image processing 25% on CPU side by parallelizing capture and inference functionalities (120 ms vs 160 ms) (on discovery hardware)
 * FUTURE: Sped up % by parallelizing GPU side??
-* FUTURE: Improved accuracy of measurements or object identification??
+* FUTURE: Improved accuracy of measurements or object identification by finding an alternative algorithm??

 ## Tasks

 ### Self Created Tasks
 - [ ] Object memory ➕ 2023-07-28
 	* Objects should be remembered if it is not too far from last position over a specified amount of frames
-		* Exception to this would be [[Ball Origin Spotter#^f068e4|Club Obstruction Filter]]
+		* Exception to this would be [[Ball Origin Spotter (BOS)#^f068e4|Club Obstruction Filter]]
 - [ ] Club obstruction filter ➕ 2023-07-28  ^f068e4
 	* Ball should not be removed from memory if obstructed by club.
 	* If club obstruction algorithm selected, ball shall be selected as "the ball" that program cares about.